ravi-kumar-pilla/shareableviz-action/README.md

                     - name: Install Project Dependencies
                       run: |
                         python -m pip install --upgrade pip
+                        # This is not required if your Kedro Project
+                        # is at the root of your GitHub Repository
+                        cd demo-project
                         pip install -r requirements.txt
                       # Using the action
                     - name: Deploy Kedro-Viz to GH Pages